 Please note: Your capital is at risk.
 80 - 90% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.
-Additionally, cryptoassets are highly volatile and unregulated in the UK.
-No consumer protection.
+Additionally, cryptoassets are high-risk investments, and you should not expect to be protected if something goes wrong.
 Tax on profits may apply.
 Copy Trading does not amount to investment advice.
 Other fees apply.
 For more information, visit eToro.

 Promo: Get a free share worth £10 when you join Freetrade and fund your account with at least £50.